 Thanks for stopping by to check out my Teachers Pay Teachers review.
 If you're a teacher with an entrepreneurial streak, this may be an opportunity worth looking into.
 It's a hard-to-ignore combination of helping your fellow teachers, their students… and earning money in the process.
 Some have questioned its legitimacy though.
 I'll talk more about what it is, how it works, and whether Teachers Pay Teachers is worth the effort.

 Please note, I am not a member or an affiliate for Teachers Pay Teachers.
 This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What Is Teachers Pay Teachers?

-Teachers Pay Teachers (TPT) is an online buy-and-sell marketplace specifically for educators.
+Teachers Pay Teachers (TPT) is an online buy-and-sell marketplace for educators.

-Marketplaces like this are typically used for buying or selling a product every once in awhile.
-Where it gets interesting, is that you can turn Teachers Pay Teachers into a small business by creating, marketing and selling materials at scale.
+Marketplaces like this are typically used for buying or selling a product occasionally.
+Where it gets interesting is that you can turn Teachers Pay Teachers into a small business by creating, marketing, and selling materials at scale.